opensaucerer/sigmastream/readme.md

   > DynamoDB attribute of type Number can store numbers up to 38 digits of precision.

   Even in the presence of a million RPS to perform a write operation, the service will still be good to version safely with precision for hundreds of years.

+You can also find a Postman collection for the endpoints here [SigmaStream.postman_collection.json](https://documenter.getpostman.com/view/11854111/2s83tFGWv7)

 ### Notes